 - Paper cutter

 1. First, print out your egg template onto white paper.
 If you are printing from home, you could also print the template right onto your colored cardstock.
-Scroll down to download your egg template.

-4. Using a chopstick (which is what we used and what I find works the best), a bamboo skewer or even a pencil, take a paper strip and wrap it all the way around your chopstick.
+4. Using a chopstick (which is what we used and what I find works the best), a bamboo skewer, or even a pencil, take a paper strip and wrap it all the way around your chopstick.

 Slide your paper coil off of your chopstick or pencil and dip it into a dish of white glue and glue it onto your egg.
 Don’t worry if the coil unwraps a bit, I think it adds to the design and makes it look unique.